-Luckily, we have a recommendation for you: Double the Donation.
+Once you’ve settled on one, you’re ready to get started!
+If you need a little extra advice, we have a recommendation for you: Double the Donation.

 Double the Donation is the leading provider of matching gift solutions.
 Their matching gift database has collected data on more than 20,000 companies and subsidiaries and their matching gift program information.

-Incorporating Matching Gifts into Your Donation Form
+How to Incorporate Matching Gifts into Your Donation Form

 Here’s a scenario to build out this point: